-Kentucky Performing Arts Volunteer Services and Access Services are excited to be collaborating on a Volunteer Wellness Program!
+Kentucky Performing Arts Volunteer Services and Accessibility Services are excited to be collaborating on a Volunteer Wellness Program!
 We hosted the first of seven classes on January 13th

 in Todd Hall.
 The goal of the Volunteer Wellness Program is to promote